WikiLeaks: Truth to Power

 To not speak out about this, is to deliberately choose the political and economic status quo, which is also to choose unsustainable levels of greenhouse gases in the atmosphere, which will destroy the life sustaining biosphere that is our home.
 The generation that is currently in power, and which is currently too cowardly to even admit what is happening, and has chosen to deny reality and the rule of law, does not care about our generation, and will not care about the destructive effects of climate change until it is far too late.
 Yes, that's how I'm going to bias this article.
 We need to stop investing in war and start investing in clean energy.
 It's the right thing to do.
 We've been calling for it the whole time.
 And now we have the impetus.
 Congress: You cannot remain this far out of touch and continue to run the country.
 It is unsustainable.
 Just like any levels of carbon dioxide in the atmosphere beyond 350 parts per million.

-From now on, I'm not going to live in a world that doesn't include a Glenn Greenwald or a Julian Assange to inspire us to speak our minds.
+From now on, I'm not going to live in a world that doesn't include a Julian Assange to inspire us to speak our minds.
 To speak truth to power.